Uninsured Medical Expenses and Child Support

 Suppose the parent responsible for providing medical support payments set out in the order fails to make those payments.
 The custodial parent may request that the local child support enforcement agency consider bringing a civil contempt action as they would for non-payment of child support.

 Suppose the parent responsible for payment fails to make reimbursement within a timeframe required by the parents' arrangement of relevant out-of-pocket health care expenses.
 The custodial parent can initiate enforcement actions.
 Failing to pay for unpaid or unreimbursed medical expenses may result in contempt of court proceedings.
 These proceedings are similar to the civil contempt of court brought by the child support enforcement agency for non-payment of child support or "arrearages."

 Get Clarity on Uninsured Medical Expenses: Talk to a Lawyer

 A child's uninsured (or underinsured) medical expenses can add up quickly, leaving parents scrambling to pay the bills.
-Even if you already pay monthly child support, you still may be on the hook for these additional expenses, but laws vary by state.
-Get more insight into your child support obligations by meeting with an experienced family law attorney near you.
+Even if you already pay monthly child support, you may still be on the hook for these additional expenses.
+But laws vary by state.
+Meet with an experienced family law attorney near you to get more insight into your child support obligations.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help